 - 1. Access the OPCON command line interface ( prompt). - 2.
 Type talk 5 and press Enter twice to reach the + prompt. - 3.
-Type interface. - 4.
+Type interface and press Enter. - 4.
 Make a note of the interface net number of the adapter port that you want to disable. - 5.
-Type disable interface net number. - 6.
+Type disable interface net number and press Enter. - Note: For the compression/encryption adapter, enter disable coprocessor coprocessor number. - 6.
 Press the Ctrl-p keys to return to the prompt.